cos/dxflibrary/README.txt

 There is an usage example in EXAMPLE.txt.

 If you like it and/or use it please let me know.
-It will me make all worm and fuzzy :)
+It will me make all warm and fuzzy :)

 If you are having any problems with it, also let me know.
-I will not get worm and fuzzy but I will try to help out.
+I will not get warm and fuzzy but I will try to help out.

 The license is MIT so you can use it however you want as long as you mention me somewhere.